Timothy C. Hain, MD. • Page last modified: March 8, 2021

 |Two rotatory chair test results from patient with gentamicin ototoxicity, with treatment occuring one year before first rotatory chair test.
 Thus the first test is at year one, and the second at the end of year 2.|

 The majority of the improvement occurs at high-frequencies on rotatory chair testing -- high-frequency gain usually returns to normal after several years, but remains depressed for lower frequencies.
+Probably the best method of measuring improvement is the rotatory chair test, gain-TC product (Hain, Cherchi and Perez, 2018).

 On caloric testing, there may be substantial recovery too.